DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 }
 ~~~

-Now, add this class to our WebAPI controllers:
+Then we will add this class to our WebAPI controllers:

-Data controller:
+- Data controller:

 ~~~js
 //DHX.Gantt.Web\Controllers\DataController.cs